apecloud/kubeblocks/docs/user_docs/kubeblocks-for-mysql/proxy/apecloud-mysql-proxy.md

    helm repo list
    ```

-3. Run the update command to make sure you have added the lateset version.
+3. Run the update command to make sure you have added the latest version.

    ```bash
    helm repo update